RJColeman/dvnosqli/HINTS-AND-WALKTHROUGHS.md

   There are multiple ways to get the flags at this level, one of which does not require Cypher Injection; below is one that does, and requires some knowledge of Neo4j and Cypher Query Language.

-  1. Browse to the Neo4j page of the app.
+  1. Browse to the [Neo4j page](http://localhost:8084/app/?db=neo4j) of the app.
-  2. Select something in the second dropdown.
+  2. Select anything in the second dropdown.
   3. Using Burp or ZAP, intercept your request after clicking "go" on the app's Neo4j page.
   4. Edit ```person=Tom+Hanks``` to ```person=Tom+Hanks"``` in the request body.
   5. Forward the request.